xmartlabs/blog/_posts/2021-07-30-Introducing-PagerTabStrip-SwiftUI-pager-view.md

 What if I told you that with the PagerTabStripView, you can create those pagers in a matter of minutes and not days.
 This exactly was our vision when we started to build this flexible yet powerful library.

-Let's move on and see how you can build a sophisticated pager view in terms of seconds, a code snippet is worth more than a thousand words 😂.
+Let's move on and see how you can build a sophisticated pager view in matters of seconds, a code snippet is worth more than a thousand words 😂.

 <img align="right" width="30%" src="/images/pager-swiftui/LogOutExample.gif"/>